lincollincol/GetMe/README.md

 ## How to implement GetMe . . . ?

-### Use GetMe in the Activity as a fragment in the container
+### Use GetMe in the Activity as a fragment in the container.
+Full implementation code <a href="https://github.com/lincollincol/GetMe/blob/master/app/src/main/java/linc/com/getmeexample/ExampleGetMeActivity.kt">here in the example app</a>
 * Create container for fragmens(FrameLayou etc.) in your xml
 * Create Activity and implement interfaces:
 ``` kotlin